 At first, the lockdown situation instilled a sense of camaraderie into many teams.
-The ‘all in this together’ attitude prevailed as employees saw first-hand how colleagues coped with the strange new way of working.
+The ‘all in this together’ attitude prevailed as employees saw first-hand how colleagues coped with the strange new way of remote working.

 Now, several months on, it is time for leaders to look at how remote working has affected their team and their organisation.
 Has remote working affected performance, and if so, in what way?